btc-vanity is A Bitcoin vanity address generator written with the Rust programming language.

 example examples-input-file

 Thanks for reading till the end.
 I hope you like the project.
-If you would like to test btc-vanity, before using it please read the DISCLAIMER for your security.
+If you would like to test btc-vanity, before using it please read the DISCLAIMER for your good.